-- The Corporation will continue to introduce new instant ticket games with varied price points. - The Corporation will expand its current library of draw-style game offerings. - The Corporation will continually review prize payout percentages for instant game products to ensure the highest net proceeds are eligible for transfer to the State.
+- The Corporation will continue to introduce new instant ticket games with varied price points. - The Corporation will expand its current library of draw-style game offerings. - The Corporation will continually review prize payout percentages for instant game products in order to maximize sales with the goal of ensuring the highest net proceeds are eligible for transfer to the State.